p4rkerw/Ihara_JCI_Insight_2024/README.md

 3. Create cartoon showing transition from PT to PT_VCAM1

 4. Aggregate hallmark apoptosis gene transcripts and correlate with biomarkers in a single column

+5. Find markers comparison for PT vs PT_VCAM1 for DKD only excluding controls to confirm that changes are similar